-- In consultation with stakeholders identify and close representative and unique aquatic ecosystems in highland areas of the national park by 2024. - Develop a salmonid monitoring program to better understand the distribution of salmonid populations and the impacts of fishing on those populations through the integration of research and traditional ecological knowledge by 2029. - Indigenous partners, local communities and regional partners participate in conservation and stewardship of fish populations. - Annual revenue from recreational angling licenses is invested in the conservation of fish populations.
+- The Trout River salmon population shows an increasing trend in the next State of the Park Assessment. - In consultation with stakeholders, identify representative and unique aquatic ecosystems in the national park and close them to fishing by 2024. - Expand salmonid monitoring including integrating research and traditional ecological knowledge, so that by 2029 there is a better understanding of species distributions and impacts of angling. - Indigenous and regional partners, and local communities participate in conservation and stewardship of fish populations. - Annual revenue from recreational angling licenses is invested in the conservation of fish populations.

-Visitor use is managed to ensure protection of ecological integrity.
+Visitor use is managed to protect the natural and cultural resources of the national park.

-- Review visitation patterns and volumes annually to identify potential visitor use impacts to ecological integrity and implement monitoring and mitigation measures where required. - Develop visitor use monitoring protocols for Western Brook Pond, Tablelands, Gros Morne Mountain by 2021.
+• Visitation patterns and volumes are reviewed annually and assessed along with ecological data to identify areas that may be susceptible to visitor use impact.
+Monitoring and mitigation measures are implemented where required.
+Visitor use monitoring protocols are developed for Western Brook Pond, Tablelands, and Gros Morne Mountain by 2021.